uccser/cs-field-guide/text/chapters/en-data-representation.md

 {comment}

-.. xtcb insert Mona Lisa image from Chinese book end of topic 4
+.. xjrm insert Mona Lisa image from Chinese book end of topic 4

 {comment end}

-Computer screens and related devices also rely on mixing colours, except they go about it in quite a different way --- they use a different set of primary colours, because they are *additive*, starting with a black screen and adding colour to it.
+Computer screens and related devices also rely on mixing three colours, except they need a different set of primary colours because they are *additive*, starting with a black screen and adding colour to it.
 For additive colour on computers, the colours red, green and blue (RGB) are used.
-Each pixel on a screen has 3 tiny lights; one red, one green, and one blue.
-By increasing and decreasing the amount of light coming out of each of these 3 lights, all the different colours can be made.
+Each pixel on a screen is typically made up of three tiny lights; one red, one green, and one blue.
+By increasing and decreasing the amount of light coming out of each of these three, all the different colours can be made.

 You can try additive colours in the following interactive; try different combinations of each slider.
 How do you generate yellow?
 What happens if they are all at zero?
 All at full value (255)?
 Halfway?
 What happens if one colour is at full, and the other two are at halfway?
 How do you get shades of purple, yellow, orange, and pink?
 What happens when you have the same amount of each colour?

-How do you get black?
-How do you get white?
+{teacher}

+Yellow is usually a surprise for students - it's made from red and green, with no blue.
+Having all the sliders at the extremes will produce black and white, and if they are all the same value but inbetween, it will be grey (i.e. between black and white).
+Pink is made by having red on full value, and green and blue on half; students can think of this as halfway between white (all on full) and red (only the red on full, with the other two off).

+{teacher end}

 <div><iframe width="100%" height="270" src="static/widgets/DR/DR-color/CG-ColorBits_1.html" frameborder="0"></iframe></div>

 The key idea is that you can specify the colour of a pixel using three numbers.
 In the above example, each number is from 0 to 255.
 With 256 possible values for each of the three components, that gives 256 x 256 x 256 = 16,777,216 possible colours, which is more than the human eye can detect.
-In other words, using just three numbers, you can specify pretty much any colour you want --- and probably a lot that you don't.
+In other words, using just three numbers, you can specify pretty much any colour you want --- and a lot that you can't tell apart.

 Of course, a computer screen or printout doesn't have just one colour on it --- it has millions of small pixels, each of which has a particular colour.